 Whether walking trails or fishing the lake, the sounds and sights of Patuxent’s woods lend serenity to the soul.
 Please note that there are two areas of the refuge open to the visitation.
 Each area has different operating hours and recreational opportunities.
 Please note that no food or drink is available on the refuge.

 South Tract, also known as the Dan Ashe Division, hosts five miles of walking trails, two scenic lakes and the National Wildlife Visitor Center.
-The Visitor Center is open Tuesday through Saturday, 9:00 a.m. to 4:30 p.m., and offers interpretive displays, educational films and public programs.
+The Visitor Center is open Tuesday through Saturday, 9:00 a.m. to 4:30 p.m., closed on federal holidays, and offers interpretive displays, educational films and public programs.
 The Visitor Center also houses a small bookstore and nature shop, set up by the Friends of Patuxent.
-South Tract’s grounds are open from sunrise to sunset and are closed for federal holidays.
+South Tract’s grounds are open from sunrise to sunset.
 Fishing on Cash Lake and hunting are available seasonally with a permit/license.
 See brochure and map for details.

 On the refuge over 20 miles of trail may be explored.
 Some trails are open to biking and horses.
 Others are only available to pedestrians on foot.Please see below for maps.